Percy Bysshe Shelley: Byron

-Claire initiated a sexual relationship with Lord Byron in April 1816, just before his self-exile on the continent, and then arranged for Byron to meet Shelley, Mary and her in Geneva.
+Claire initiated a sexual relationship with Lord Byron in April 1816, just before his self-exile on the continent, and then arranged for Byron to meet Shelley, Mary, and her in Geneva.
 Shelley admired Byron's poetry and had sent him Queen Mab and other poems.
 Shelley's party arrived in Geneva in May and rented a house close to Villa Diodati, on the shores of Lake Geneva, where Byron was staying.
 There Shelley, Byron and the others engaged in discussions about literature, science and "various philosophical doctrines".
 One night, while Byron was reciting Coleridge's Christabel, Shelley suffered a severe panic attack with hallucinations.
 The previous night Mary had had a more productive vision or nightmare which inspired her novel Frankenstein.

 Shelley and Byron then took a boating tour around Lake Geneva, which inspired Shelley to write his "Hymn to Intellectual Beauty", his first substantial poem since Alastor.
-A tour of Chamonix in the French Alps inspired "Mont Blanc", which has been described as an atheistic response to Coleridge's "Hymn before Sunrise in the Vale of Chamoni".
+A tour of Chamonix inspired "Mont Blanc", which has been described as an atheistic response to Coleridge's "Hymn before Sunrise in the Vale of Chamoni".
 During this tour, Shelley often signed guest books with a declaration that he was an atheist.
 These declarations were seen by other British tourists, including Southey, which hardened attitudes against Shelley back home.

 Relations between Byron and Shelley's party became strained when Byron was told that Claire was pregnant with his child.
 Shelley, Mary, and Claire left Switzerland in late August, with arrangements for the expected baby still unclear, although Shelley made provision for Claire and the baby in his will.
-In January 1817 Claire gave birth to a daughter by Byron who she named Alba, but later renamed Allegra in accordance with Byron's wishes.
+In January 1817 Claire gave birth to a daughter by Byron whom she named Alba, but later renamed Allegra in accordance with Byron's wishes.